PhinehasNarh/Simple_TCP_chat/README.md

 python client.py

-A window will pop up asking for your username and chat room.
+A window will pop up asking for your username and chat room name.
 After that, you're in!

 # Chat Away
 Type your message at the bottom of the chat window and hit Enter.